nolan4/modernBERT-base-CLIP/README.md

 Fine tune HF's modernBERT-base as a text encoder for Contrastive Language-Image Pretraining (CLIP)!<br>
 Use natural language to search for images.<br>

-# How to Get Started with the Model
+# How to Get Started

 To use a pretrained model to search through a directory of images, go to demo.py.
 For training, see train.py.<br>